richito-g/XenaAuto-Suv/README.md

 Open XenaAnalysis with RStudio and change the top line with the correct directory.
 Then run the script and input the p-value cutoff.

 ### Step 2: Significant Analysis
 Now inside each SNV and CNA folder contain files named (i.e. KIRP_Sig.csv, KIRP_InSig.csv, BRCA_Sig.csv, BRCA_InSig.csv).
-The file is formated shown below in the table:
+The file is formatted as shown below in the table:
 | Column | Description |
 | ------------- | ------------- |
 | 1  | Gene           |
 | 2  | P-Value  |
 | 3  | Significance |

+In these files, you can see each gene's expression p-value and whether they are significant.
+Next, to determine the genes that appeared the most, organize each __Sig.csv file into one directory.
+Open SignificantAnalysisR and replace the top line with the correct directory.
+SiginificantAnalysisR takes each file and isolates the gene name, making analysis easier.
+Each output file should contain only gene names now.

+### Step 2.5: Significant Analysis 2
+Having isolated gene name files, open SignificantAnalysis2 (change to the desired directory), and run the script.
+In the console, it will display the genes that are the most frequent across the files and their frequency.